 For two years in Southern Italy, Sicily and Sardinia, Simeon served as a missionary for the Church of Jesus Christ of Latter-day Saints.
 He organized environmental cleaning projects in community parks in Rome and Naples, aided refugees, and taught hundreds of hours of English.
 Simeon was elected as the United States American Legion Boys Nation President, Youth Champion, and National Convention speaker.

 Before matriculating at Columbia Law School, Simeon worked for SAP Qualtrics and a Salt Lake engineering firm.
-Simeon and his wife Amy are eagerly expecting the arrival of their first child during his 1L year.
+Simeon and his wife Amy welcomed their first child during his first year of law school.
 He enjoys basketball, tennis, and reading biographies.

 University of California, Hastings College of the Law

 Loren Hampton is a student at UC Hastings School of Law.
 She served as Co-President of the Black Law Student Association and member of Hastings’ moot court team for the 2020-2021 school year.

 Loren has a Bachelors’s in Psychology from the University of Pittsburgh and a Master’s in Public Health from UC Berkeley.
 In between schooling, Loren worked for a leadership development company and focused on Diversity Equity and Inclusion efforts internally and externally.
 Passionate about serving the underserved, Loren hopes to gain tools in Big law that she can then use in a leadership position at a non-profit or boutique law firm.
 Loren also enjoys spending time with her loved ones, exercising, and playing with her Chocolate Lab, Huey P.